The Business School experience

-As well as the College clubs and Business School SIGs there are also more than 400 societies across the wider University.
-From sports clubs and arts groups to consulting networks and entrepreneurial societies there are plenty of opportunities to pursue interests, have fun and network.
+Beyond College clubs and SIGs at our School, you’ll find more than 400 societies across the wider University.
+They range from sports clubs and arts groups to consulting networks and entrepreneurial societies, providing a chance to network with ambitious, likeminded people from across Cambridge.
 You can learn more at the yearly Freshers’ Fair, held at the start of the academic year (and not just for freshers!)

 At Cambridge Judge, you’ll find plenty of social events to get involved with.
 We’re the home of CBSC – a social club run by MFin and MBA students, designed to connect our members with each other and the wider community.
-There are key social events in the calendar to enjoy as well such as the Cambridge Judge May Ball.